-DelMar Pharmaceuticals, Inc. (the "Company") is a clinical stage drug development company with a focus on the treatment of cancer.
-We are conducting clinical trials in the United States with our product candidate, VAL-083, as a potential new treatment for glioblastoma multiforme ("GBM"), the most common and aggressive form of brain cancer.
-We have also acquired certain exclusive commercial rights to VAL-083 in China where it is approved as a chemotherapy for the treatment of chronic myelogenous leukemia ("CML") and lung cancer.
-In order to accelerate our development timelines and reduce technical risk, we leverage existing clinical and commercial data from a wide range of sources.
-We plan to seek marketing partnerships in China in order to potentially generate future royalty revenue.
+The Company is a clinical stage drug development company with a focus on the treatment of cancer.
+We are conducting clinical trials in the United States with our product candidate, VAL-083, as a potential new treatment for glioblastoma multiforme, the most common and aggressive form of brain cancer.
+We have also acquired certain exclusive commercial rights to VAL-083 in China where it is approved as a chemotherapy for the treatment of chronic myelogenous leukemia and lung cancer.
+In order to accelerate our development timelines, we leverage existing clinical and commercial data from a wide range of sources.
+We plan to seek marketing partnerships in order to potentially generate future royalty revenue.